Benefits of Automated SMS Training for Initial and Recurrent Training Requirements

 Final Thought: What You Need to Move from Manual to Automated Safety Training

-Making the jump from manual to automated safety training is smooth, however it requires three things:
+Making the jump from manual to automated SMS training is smooth, however it requires three things:

 - Upper management support;